-The Census Bureau's annual household income report for 2020 was published in September.
-We've now compiled a few tables for the 50 states and DC based on the Current Population Survey, a joint undertaking of the Census Bureau and Bureau of Labor Statistics, which includes annual data from 1984 to 2020.
+The Census Bureau's annual household income report for 2022 was published earlier this month.
+We've now compiled a few tables for the 50 states and DC based on the Current Population Survey, a joint undertaking of the Census Bureau and Bureau of Labor Statistics, which includes annual data from 1984 to 2022.
 The details are fascinating.

 Peak Income Years

 The peak annual median income for the US is off its 2019 peak.
 Here is an alphabetically sorted table showing the data for the 50 states and DC along with the US median data.